In this article, we will help you understand how to calculate workers’ compensation benefits in Missouri.

-When a work injury results in death or severe disability, the Missouri workers’ compensation chart helps determine benefits for either beneficiaries or workers unable to seek employment.
+When a work injury results in death or severe disability, the Missouri workers’ compensation settlement chart helps determine benefits for either beneficiaries or workers unable to seek employment.

 - Their injuries make them unemployable in the labor market, OR

 - A combination of their injuries and pre-existing conditions make them unemployable